 Now to will be time to head to Istanbul for your City Break there.

 As well as flying you can get an overnight bus from Cappadocia to Istanbul but I would recommend flying because it’s a lot quicker!
-Flights from Cappadocia to Istanbul are just over an hour and often flights can be purchase really cheaply.
-Pegasus Airlines fly from Kayseri Airport to Istanbul Sabiha Gokcen Airport regularly everyday.
+Flights from Cappadocia to Istanbul are just over an hour and often flights can be purchased really cheaply.
+Pegasus Airlines fly from Kayseri Airport to Istanbul Sabiha Gokcen Airport regularly every day.

 Istanbul Sabiha Gokcen Airport is on the Asian side of Istanbul so it is quite far away from the City Centre.
 You could get a taxi or book a shuttle bus at the airport to the City Centre, but the cheapest and most popular option is to get a bus.
 There is only one company that offers a bus which is Havabus.
 Exit Istanbul Sabiha Gokcen Airport in arrivals and you’ll see signs for Havabus.
 They run every 30 minutes all day and most of the night.